-In Latin America there are more than
+In Latin America and the Caribbean, there are more than

 without access to safe water

-"All the problems facing the world,
+"All the problems the world is facing,

 whether poverty, lack of education, social injustice, economic development, climate change, gender inequality, lack of food or health have one element in common: access to water."